dabeaz/llvm-py/doc/llvm.core.GlobalVariable.md

 ## Methods

 ### `delete()`
-Deletes the global variable from it's module. _Do not hold any references to this object after calling `delete` on it._
+Deletes the global variable from it's module.
+**Do not hold any references to this object after calling `delete` on it.**

+[llvm.core.Module]: llvm.core.Module.html
+[llvm.core.Constant]: llvm.core.Constant.html
+[llvm.core.GlobalValue]: llvm.core.GlobalValue.html